History of Christianity in Scotland: Gaelic monasticism

 Physically Scottish monasteries differed significantly from those on the continent, and were often an isolated collection of wooden huts surrounded by a wall.
 The Irish architectural influence can be seen in surviving round towers at Brechin and Abernethy.
 Some early Scottish establishments had dynasties of abbots, who were often secular clergy with families, most famously at Dunkeld and Brechin; but these also existed across Scotland north of the Forth, as at Portmahomack, Mortlach, and Abernethy.
 Perhaps in reaction to this secularisation, a reforming movement of monks called Céli Dé (lit. "vassals of God"), anglicised as culdees, began in Ireland and spread to Scotland in the late eighth and early ninth centuries.
 Some Céli Dé took vows of chastity and poverty and while some lived individually as hermits, others lived beside or within existing monasteries.
 In most cases, even after the introduction of new forms of reformed monasticism from the eleventh century, these Céli Dé were not replaced and the tradition continued in parallel with the new foundations until the thirteenth century.

 Scottish monasticism played a major part in the Hiberno-Scottish mission, by which Scottish and Irish clergy undertook missions to the expanding Frankish Empire.
-They founded monasteries, often called Schottenklöster (meaning Gaelic monasteries in German), most of which became Benedictine establishments in what is now Germany.
+They founded monasteries, often called Schottenklöster (meaning Scottish monasteries in German), most of which became Benedictine establishments in what is now Germany.
 Scottish monks, such as St Cathróe of Metz, became local saints in the region.

 Continental monasticism

 The introduction of continental forms of monasticism to Scotland is associated with Saxon princess Queen Margaret (c.
-1045–93), the second wife of Máel Coluim III (r.
-1058–93).
+1045–1093), the second wife of Máel Coluim III (r.
+1058–1093).
 Lanfranc, Archbishop of Canterbury provided monks for a new Benedictine abbey at Dunfermline (c.
 1070).
 Subsequent foundations under Edgar (r.
 1097–1107), Alexander (r.
-1107–24) and David I (r.
-1124–53), tended from the religious orders that originated in France in the eleventh and twelfth centuries and followed the Cluniac Reforms.
+1107–1124) and David I (r.
+1124–1153), tended from the religious orders that originated in France in the eleventh and twelfth centuries and followed the Cluniac Reforms.
 The Augustinians, established their first priory in Scotland at Scone, with the sponsorship by Alexander I in 1115.
 By the early thirteenth century Augustinians had settled alongside, taken over or reformed Céli Dé establishments at St Andrews, St Serf's Inch, Inchcolm, Inchmahome, Inchaffray, Restenneth and Iona, and had created numerous new establishments, such as Holyrood Abbey.
 The Cistercians, had foundations, at Melrose (1136) and Dundrennan (1142), and the Tironensians, at Selkirk, then Kelso, Arbroath, Lindores and Kilwinning.
 Cluniacs founded an abbey at Paisley, the Premonstratensians, had foundations at Whithorn and the Valliscaulians, named after their first monastery at Val-des-Choux in Burgundy, at Pluscarden.
 The military orders entered Scotland under David I, with the Knights Templer founding Balantrodoch in Midlothian and the Knights Hospitallers being given Torphichen, West Lothian.